 2. Meditate/deep breathing.

 Have you ever heard of Mindfulness Based Stress Reduction?
 Look it up!
 There should be classes near you.
 It is designed to develop and integrate mindfulness practices into everyday life, using meditation, body awareness, and gentle movement.
 It will teach you tools to reduce stress and live with greater ease, strength and resilience.
-I am actually going to invest in it.
+There is also 4-7-8 breathing, yoga, and many other meditation apps.

 4. Call a girlfriend.